Passwordless MySQL authentication with mysql_config_editor

 What is mysql_config_editor?

-mysql_config_editor is a MySQL tool can stores your authentication credentials in an obfuscated config file, allowing you to use MySQL client programs (e.g., mysqldump) without having to provide credentials each time.
+mysql_config_editor is a MySQL tool that stores your authentication credentials in an obfuscated config file, allowing you to use MySQL client programs (e.g., mysqldump) without providing credentials each time.

 How to use it